 Leading low-cost airline, EasyJet have been investigating the possibility of flying to Ramon Airport, recently announcing that they are studying the feasibility of flights to Eilat.

-WizzAir’s current winter only service from Warsaw to Ovda is likely to transfer to Ramon Airport once the new airport opens.
+WizzAir’s current winter only services from Warsaw, Katowice, Bucharest, and Riga to Ovda will transfer to Ramon Airport once the new airport opens.